 NPS uses a nominal size (often referred to as ‘nominal bore’ or NB for short, usually expressed as a whole number) to describe the approximate inside diameter of a pipe.

+Now, here’s where things can get a bit complicated.
 This nominal size is actually unrelated to the actual dimensions or measurements of the pipe.
 Instead, it’s the ‘approximate’ internal diameter of the pipe.
-And while you may see DN and NPS used interchangeably, it’s absolutely crucial to point out that they are not the same!
+While you may see DN and NPS used interchangeably, it’s absolutely crucial to point out that they are not the same!

 How to measure pipe diameter